DHTMLX/scheduler-docs/data/pdf_v4.md

 ## Header and Footer

 It's possible to define custom header and footer for each page.

 To achieve that, do the following steps:

 + create images with the names  "_header.png_" and "_footer.png_".
 + copy those images to the same folder where _generate.php_ resides.
-+ on client-side, change thr code's call as:
++ on the client side, change the code's call as:

 ~~~js
 scheduler.toPDF(url, "color", true, true);

 ~~~

 As a result, you will have "_header.png_" and "_footer.png_" images as the header and footer on all pages in the generated PDF file.